right-leftAlternatives to templates

 Completed homework assignments

-If you’re a student and are looking to submit or hand in your homework or assignment, please be aware that submitting to the Overleaf Gallery will not submit your homework to your course!
-Please check the course guidelines and instructions, or contact your teacher if you’re unsure how or where to submit your homework.
+If you’re a student and are looking to submit your homework or assignment, please be aware that submitting to the Overleaf Gallery won't submit homework to your course.
+Please check the course guidelines and instructions, or contact your instructor if you’re unsure how or where to submit your homework.

 Preprints or other completed works

 We don’t accept preprints or other completed works to the Overleaf Gallery.
 If you wish to publish a completed work from Overleaf, we recommend using an appropriate third-party destination for your work.
-In the case of preprints or other research outputs, this could be one of the many preprint servers that now support different disciplines (such as the arXiv or bioRxiv), or alternatively via a more general publishing platform such as Figshare.
+In the case of preprints or other research outputs, this could be one of the many preprint servers that now support different disciplines (such as the arXivarrow-up-right or bioRxivarrow-up-right), or alternatively via a more general publishing platform such as Figsharearrow-up-right.

 Last updated